 - Certify the amount of forfeited annual and sick leave upon notification of retirement

 - Certify final amount of forfeited annual and sick leave after termination date

-Prior to the retirement payroll, we will send your agency an e-mail requesting final certification of the member’s final forfeited leave.
+Prior to the retirement payroll, your agency will receive an email requesting final certification of the Member’s final forfeited leave total.